aaronkaka/commonjs-react-components/README.md

     webpack -p

-Then script include the 'build/dist.card-component.js' in your page.
+Then script include the 'build/dist.card-component.js' in your consuming markup.

 ### Live Reload